DaymudeLab/assembly-theory-JOSS/paper.md

 # Acknowledgements

-JJD and GP are supported in part by NSF award CCF-2312537.
+GP and JJD are supported in part by NSF award CCF-2312537.
-DV is supported by the ASU Biodesign Institute.
+DV, OMS, and CM acknowledge support from the ASU Biodesign Institute.
-**TODO**: Other acks?